How is CBD Oil Made?

 On-site chromatography testing and 3rd party batch testing ensures accurate levels of phytocannabinoids and confirms the absence of THC through our proprietary processes.

 How CBD oil is made depends on the company you’re purchasing from.
-At Hempure, all of our CBD comes from organically grown hemp permitted under the 2014 Farm Bill.
+At Hempure, all of our CBD comes from organically grown hemp.

 When using pesticides and other harmful chemicals with growing hemp, there is a much greater chance that those substances will be absorbed by the hemp plant.
 By growing hemp organically, those chemicals do not make it into the final CBD oil.

 How is hemp made?
 Many people ask this question, however, hemp isn’t really made, it is grown.
 Hemp is defined as any cannabis plant that contains less than 0.3% THC.
 Most hemp plants are high in CBD and low in THC.
 They can grow up to 15 feet in height.
 In comparison, most cannabis plants that we refer to as “marijuana” do not grow to be above 3 feet in height.
 Hemp takes around 90 days to grow, which is much shorter than many other plants.
 It is good for aerating the soil and many farmers use it as a rotation crop.1